 To boot your Mac into Safe Mode, you need to:

-- Step 1: Force your Mac to shut down.
+- 1. Force your Mac to shut down.

-- Step 2: Press and hold the Shift key while tapping the power button to start your computer.
+- 2. Press and hold the Shift key while tapping the power button to start your computer.

-- Step 3: Release the Shift key untill you see the Apple logo and loading bar.
+- 3. Release the Shift key until you see the Apple logo and loading bar.

-If your Mac loads successfully in Safe Mode, it's surely a software or firmware conflict.
+If your Mac boots past the loading bar screen successfully, it's surely a software or firmware conflict.
 To find out the exact conflicting program, you need to restart your Mac in Verbose mode with these steps.

-- Step 1: Restart your Mac and immediately hold Command + V at startup.
+- 1. Restart your Mac and immediately hold Command + V at startup.

-- Step 2: Let the keys go after you see the Apple logo.
+- 2. Let the keys go after you see the Apple logo.

 Instead of a plain loading bar, you will see the booting progress report in Verbose mode.
 With the live report, it's easier to find out which software stops your Mac from starting up.
 Then, you can simply reboot your Mac into Safe Mode and get rid of it.